5balls/coleitra/README.rst

    cmake ../../src
    make

-If you have compiled Qt5 at a nonstandard location or in addition to your system libraries (which is not a problem) you have to pass the correct path to the file `Qt5Config.cmake`, for example (don't forget `..` at the end):
+If you have compiled Qt5 at a nonstandard location or in addition to your system libraries (which is not a problem) you have to pass the correct path cmake, using `CMAKE_PREFIX_PATH`, for example:

 .. code-block:: bash

    cd build/x64
    rm -r *
-   cmake -DQt5_DIR=~/src/foreign/qt5-shadow-build/qtbase/lib/cmake/Qt5/ \
+   export CMAKE_PREFIX_PATH=/home/flo/src/foreign/qt5-install-20201127
-   ../../src
+   cmake ../../src
    make

 Compile android version of coleitra